 Get a Room!

 Amsterdam caters to everyone.
 It is backpacker’s haven with cheap hostels and hotels around every corner.
-There are apartments you can rent in the vicinity of the city and are a great way to save money especially if there is a group of people travelling together.
+There are apartments in Amsterdam you can rent in the vicinity of the city and are a great way to save money, especially if there is a group of people travelling together.

 Point A to Point B – Traveling within the City

 The canals of Amsterdam are as famous as the ones in Venice.
-In place of Gondolas, you get canal boats that run throughout the city, and there are cruises that one can take at any time of the day.
+In place of Gondolas, you get canal boats that run throughout the city.
+There are Amsterdam city cruises that one can take at any time of the day.

 Unlike the Hop-On Hop-Off bus tours that can be found in most major international cities, in Amsterdam, you get the Hop-On Hop-Off Canal Boat tours.
 With lesser chances of getting stuck in traffic, this is an excellent way to visit some of the most famous sites in Amsterdam.

 Bike tours – and now Segway – are another popular form of exploring Amsterdam.
-There are many excellent bike tours – The Yellow Bike tour is iconic to the city – that one can take and besides you get to experience the city with the fresh wind blowing in your face and simultaneously get some exercise to burn off those extra calories acquired from all the beer and lovely Dutch cheese.
+There are many excellent bike tours – The Yellow Bike tour is iconic to the city – that one can take, in which you get to experience the city with the fresh wind blowing in your face while simultaneously getting some exercise to burn off those extra calories acquired from all the beer and lovely Dutch cheese.

 Personally, I have always enjoyed walking in Amsterdam.
-It is small enough that you can cover most of it quickly with the occasional stopover at the many tiny cafes that dot the alleys and by-lanes of the city.
-And, let’s not forget that there is an abundance of retail therapy available in Amsterdam as well and some of the more quirky shops are often found away from the main streets.
+It is small enough that you can cover most of it quickly with the occasional stopover at the many tiny cafes that dot the alleys and by-lanes that form the lifeline of Amsterdam.
+And, let’s not forget that there is an abundance of retail therapy available in the city as well, and some of the more quirky shops are often found away from the main streets.

 Say Cheese! – the Flashy Kind